asyml/ForteHealth/CONTRIBUTING.md

 ### ForteHealth, Forte and Forte-Wrapper Package Convention

-We currently adopt a non-standard namespace packaging strategy.
-While this may introduce some constraints in development, this allows us to provide a unified user experience.
-The strategy, simply put, installs all ForteHealth packages under "ForteHealth" repository.
-Moreover, we can install all forte packages under "forte" module, and few forte wrappers from two different repositories, as different projects.
+We adopt standard namespace packaging strategy.
+Namespace packages allow us to split the sub-packages and modules within a single package across multiple, separate distribution packages.
+This can be useful for a large collection of loosely-related packages, which is the use case for FortHealth and hence allows us to provide a more modular and effective user experience.

 #### The `fortex` namespace and Forte Wrappers